Stakeholder Involvement

 Stakeholder Meetings

 The project team will seek stakeholder input throughout the study.
-Stakeholder meetings ranging from small to medium-sized group meetings will be coordinated to engage groups.
+Stakeholder meetings ranging from small to medium-sized group meetings will be coordinated to engage stakeholder groups.
+The meeting attendees could include local agencies and organizations, elected officials, members of the business community and affected property owners.
 The meeting objectives are to engage stakeholders by sharing project information, addressing potential project issues and concerns, and providing groups specialized discussions about the project.

-As part of the PEL process, there will be two public information meetings that will be open to the broader public to solicit feedback and create awareness of the project.
+As part of the Phase I Study, a public information meeting will be open to the broader public to solicit feedback and create awareness of the project.
 Opportunities for public comments, both verbally and through written comment cards, will be available.
 All public comments made at the public meeting will be documented and made available on the project website.

-The Will County Division of Transportation hosted a public information meeting on Thursday, November 18th.
+As part of the PEL Study, a public information meeting for the study took place in November 2021.
 Attendees met the study team, learned about the project, and participated in interactive activities.
 Weren't able to attend or want to learn more about what was presented?
 Visit the links to view the exhibit boards and maps.

 Virtual Alternatives